bufbuild/buf/README.md

   See the [Image](https://buf.build/docs/build-images) and [compiler](https://buf.build/docs/build-compiler) documentation for more details.

-  In short, we don't expect you to natively trust our internal compiler is actually equivalent to `protoc` - we would want to verify this claim ourselves.
+  In short, we don't expect you to natively trust the internal compiler is actually equivalent to `protoc` - we would want to verify this claim ourselves.
 There are also cases (such as Bazel setups) where you may already have infrastructure around calling `protoc`, and may want to just use artifacts from `protoc` as input to `buf`.